Summer ‘25 Half Term Newsletter

-Quite a short half term, but loads going on in our clubs!
+Quite a short half term again, but still loads going on in our clubs!

-This update provides a brief overview on what children have been up to in this first half term.
+This update provides a brief overview on what children have been up so far this term and what the content will be after the break.
 If you’re not sure of the tech focus - please just ask your child or send us an email.

-Planned club technologies for the Summer term will be detailed when schools distributes our club details towards the end of this term.
+Planned club technologies for the Autumn term will be detailed when schools distributes our club details towards the end of the school year.

 <Think> 3D Design & Printing